-As many know, Japan is among the leaders in the world, when it comes to science and technology.
+As many know, Japan is among the leaders in the world when it comes to science and technology.
 They are always developing research and innovating various branches of technology.
-Multinational companies, such as Sony, Panasonic, Honda and Mitsubishi, are some of the several that have their main headquarters in Japan, that is, they are Japanese companies.
+Multinational companies such as Sony, Panasonic, Honda and Mitsubishi, are some of the many that have their main headquarters in Japan, that is, they are Japanese companies.

-However, Japan is also limited and focuses on some major and most important branches for them.
-This also happens because of capitalism, after all what drives research is the income they can generate, so they receive financial support, that is, the more money the research result will generate, the greater the investment in research.
-That is why we do not see so many efforts to seek a cure for diseases, they prefer to search for palliative methods.
-Of course, it does not apply to the general, as there are several cases in which this comment does not prove valid.
+However, Japan is also limited and focuses on a few main branches that are most important to them.
+This also happens because of capitalism, after all, what drives research is the income it can generate, so they receive financial support, that is, the more money the research result will generate, the greater the investment in research.
+That's why we don't see so many efforts to look for a cure for diseases, they prefer to research palliative methods.
+Of course it does not apply to the general, as there are several cases where this comment does not prove to be valid.

 Anyway, back to the main theme, which is science and technology in Japan.
 We can say that they are mainly focused and prominent in some branches of research.
-And they are what we will learn in this article.
+And that's what we're going to learn about in this article.

 Consumer electronics in Japan

-To demonstrate this statement in numbers, let's take the number of people (7 billion), I decided, put just one number to facilitate, if we take the prices of cell phones and smartphones, we will have an average (these are not official data, they are just my numbers) opinion based on what I read and see on the internet) of 500 R$ per device, with that we will have a market of 3.5 trillion reais, and still growing.
-This is higher than the GDP of most countries in the world.
-To get a sense of Japan's GDP, it is around 4.5 to 5 trillion dollars.
-With that we can see why there are so many companies and researches exclusively focused on this scientific branch.
+To demonstrate this statement in numbers, let's take the number of people (7 billion), I decided, put just one number to make it easier, if we take the prices of cell phones and smartphones, we will have an average (these are not official data, they are just numbers from my opinion based on what I read and see on the internet) of 500 R$ per device, with that we will have a market of 3.5 trillion reais, and still growing.
+This is greater than the GDP of most countries in the world.
+To get an idea of Japan's GDP, it is around 4.5 to 5 trillion dollars.
+With this we can see why there are so many companies and researches focused exclusively on this scientific branch.

-But, it is not just because of cell phones that this branch is gigantic.
-To better understand, I will put the definition of this branch.
+But, it's not just because of cell phones that this branch is gigantic.
+To understand better, I will put the definition of this branch.

-Consumer electronics are electronic equipment (analog or digital) intended for daily use, usually in private homes.
-That is, it encompasses devices used to entertainment ( Flat screen TVs, DVD players, video games, drones, remote control toys, etc.), communications ( phones , mobile phones, Smartphones, Iphones, iPads, etc.), and home-office devices (e.g., desktop computers, printers, paper shredders, etc.).
+Consumer electronics are electronic equipment (analog or digital) intended for everyday use, usually in private homes.
+That is, it encompasses devices used for entertainment (flat screen TVs, DVD players, video games, drones, remote control toys, etc.), communications (telephones, cell phones, Smartphones, Iphones, iPads, etc.), and home-office appliances (e.g., desktop computers, printers, paper shredders, etc.).

-This branch is ideal for capitalist companies to invest, as the return is guaranteed in most cases, and in some specific cases, the return is gigantic, as is the case with the success of smartphones.
+This branch is ideal for capitalist companies to invest in, as the return is guaranteed in most cases, and in some specific ones, the return is gigantic, as is the case with the success of smartphones.

-Robotics it's a branch interdisciplinary in engineering and science that includes mechanical Engineering , electronic Engineering , computer science and others.
-Robotics deals with the design, construction, operation and use of robots, as well as computer systems for your control, sensory feedback and information processing.
+Robotics is an interdisciplinary branch of engineering and science that includes mechanical engineering, electronic engineering, computer science, and others.
+Robotics deals with the design, construction, operation and use of robots, as well as computer systems for their control, sensory feedback and information processing.

 These technologies are used to develop machines that can replace human beings and replicate human actions.
-Robots can be used in any situation and for any purpose, but today many are used in hazardous environments (including detection and bomb deactivation ), manufacturing processes or where humans cannot survive.
-Robots can take any shape, but some are made to look human in appearance.
-This is said to aid a robot's acceptance of certain replicative behaviors generally performed by people.
+Robots can be used in any situation and for any purpose, but today many are used in hazardous environments (including bomb detection and defusing), manufacturing processes or where humans cannot survive.
+Robots can take any form, but some are made to appear human in appearance.
+This is said to help a robot accept certain replicative behaviors commonly performed by people.

-These robots try to replicate walking, standing, talking, and basically anything a human can do.
-Many of today's robots are inspired by nature, contributing to the field of biological-inspired robotics.
-This is a topic well discussed in society, we have several films talking about machines with AI (artificial intelligence) dominating the world or controlling people in favor of the destruction of society.
-All discussions come with the question “how far can we trust the machines?”
+These robots attempt to replicate walking, lifting, talking, and basically anything a human can do.
+Many of today's robots are inspired by nature, contributing to the field of bio-inspired robotics.
+This is a topic well discussed in society, we have several movies talking about machines with AI (artificial intelligence) dominating the world or controlling people for the sake of the destruction of society.
+Every discussion comes with the question “how far can we trust machines?”

-The concept of creating machines that can operate autonomous goes back to classic times, that is, such ideas existed many years ago.
-But research on the functionality and potential uses of robots did not grow substantially until the twentieth century, as many people believed that these were crazy and crazy ideas, this type of thinking has not only focused on this topic, since the beginning of time there has been this kind of thinking, we have examples with Albert Einstein, Charles Darwin, Nikolas Tesla, Santos Dumont, Tomas Edison, Ludwig van Beethoven, Henry Ford, Graham Bell and many others who were considered crazy because of their ideas, which later became extremely fundamental pillars for the society we know today.
+The concept of creating machines that can operate autonomously dates back to classical times, that is, ideas of this type already existed many years ago.
+But research into the functionality and potential uses of robots didn't grow substantially until the 20th century, as many people believed these were wild and far-fetched ideas, this kind of thinking doesn't just address this topic, it's been around since the beginning of time. this type of thinking, we have examples with Albert Einstein, Charles Darwin, Nikolas Tesla, Santos Dumont, Tomas Edison, Ludwig van Beethoven, Henry Ford, Graham Bell and many others who were considered crazy because of their ideas, which later became extremely fundamental pillars for the society we know today.

-Throughout history, it has often been assumed that robots will one day be able to imitate human behavior and manage tasks in a human way.
-Today, robotics is a rapidly growing field, as technological advances continue; researching, designing and building new robots serve several practical purposes, be it national, commercial or militarily..
-Many robots are built to perform jobs that are dangerous to people, such as defusing bombs, finding survivors in unstable ruins and exploring mines and shipwrecks.
-Robotics is also used in STEM (science, technology, engineering and mathematics) as teaching aid.
+Throughout history, it has often been assumed that robots will one day be able to mimic human behavior and manage tasks in a human way.
+Today, robotics is a rapidly growing field as technological advances continue; researching, designing, and building new robots serve a variety of practical purposes, be it national, commercial, or military. shipwrecks.
+Robotics is also used in STEM (science, technology, engineering and mathematics) as a teaching aid.

-The science fiction author Isaac Asimov he is often credited with being the first person to use the term robotics in a short story written in the 1940s.
-In history, Asimov suggested three principles to guide the behavior of intelligent robots and machines.
-At Asimov's three laws of robotics, as they are called, have survived to the present:
+Science fiction author Isaac Asimov is often credited with being the first person to use the term robotics in a short story written in the 1940s.
+In the story, Asimov suggested three principles to guide the behavior of robots and intelligent machines.
+Asimov's three laws of robotics, as they are called, have survived to the present: